 Your dogs love anything that smells like you.
-Without even realizing, we are continually secreting pheromones and glandular bodily signals.
+Without even realizing it, we are continually secreting pheromones and glandular bodily signals.
 Your dog can smell things that we simply don’t have the nose to detect.

 If you’ve been sweating, your dog might enjoy the taste of salt on your skin (gross!).

-Fun Facts On Why Do Dogs Lick Human Feet
+Fun Facts on Why Dogs Lick Human Feet

 During training, diabetic service dogs learn to detect influxes in blood sugar by smelling secretions from the feet.
 Many trainers use the socks of the diabetic person to teach the dogs the scent their body lets off when the sugar is high or low.

-The dog learns whether the person is out or range or ready to react.
+The dog learns whether the person is out of range.
 When the dog smells this during a diabetic episode, they alert the person.
 Isn’t it amazing what dogs can do?